-Where this feature becomes most valuable is in building accounts where a roaster is doing private label, toll roasting, or exclusive branding.
-This is a great service to add in to for wholesale customers, but can be confusing and prone to errors in production.
+Where this feature becomes most valuable is in building accounts for which a roaster is doing private label, toll roasting, or exclusive branding.
+This is a great service to add-in for wholesale customers, but can be confusing and prone to errors in production.

 By using this feature you will be able to change production specs (such as greens used) simply through the "Roast" section, rather than through multiple data-entry points in the finished goods "Product" section.